 - ¼ teaspoon salt

-- Make the ganache first: In a medium heat-proof bowl, place chocolate and heavy whipping cream.
-Melt mixture in the microwave in 20 second-intervals, stirring between each interval, until melted and smooth.
+Make the ganache first: In a medium heat-proof bowl, place chocolate and heavy cream.
+Melt the mixture in the microwave in 20-second intervals, stirring between each interval, until melted and smooth.
 Alternatively, you can set the bowl over a saucepan of simmering water, stirring occasionally.
 Cover the bowl and leave to cool until it has reached room temperature and thickens.
 It should be ready by the time the cupcakes are able to be frosted.